Distrokid, Tunecore, Cdbaby: Prices, Costs & Hidden Fees

 Cdbaby's YouTube monetization option is a free feature that you can opt-in per release (after you pay for your release, of course).

-Note: It's not that they can't, it's that they don't want to.
+It's not that they can't, it's that they don't want to.
 So, on your end you will have to dispute every single video claim, which is very time consuming.

 Unless stated otherwise in the future, Cdbaby takes 40% on YouTube Creator Music sync licensing.
-Like Tunecore, they didn't disclose their prices, so you can refer to the Distrokid ones to get an idea.
+Like Tunecore, they didn't disclose their prices, so you can refer to the previous Distrokid ones to get an idea.

-Distrokid vs Tunecore vs Cdbaby: Payout Comparaison
+Distrokid vs Tunecore vs Cdbaby: Payout Comparison

 A Realistic Artist Payout